opengeospatial/ogc-feat-geo-json/README.md

 * support solids and multi-solids as geometry types, and
 * provide guidance on how to represent feature properties, e.g., including temporal properties.

 These capabilities will be supported by Part 1 (Core) or the OGC Features and Geometries JSON standard.

 JSON Schema will be used to formally specify the syntax of OGC Features and Geometries JSON.

-Given the popularity of GeoJSON, the SWG will ensure that OGC Features and Geometries JSON will be specified as a superset of GeoJSON so that valid OGC Features and Geometries JSON instances are also valid GeoJSON instances.
+Given the popularity of GeoJSON, the working group will ensure that OGC Features and Geometries JSON will be specified as a superset of GeoJSON so that valid OGC Features and Geometries JSON instances are also valid GeoJSON instances.

 If the first part of the standard sees good adoption by the market, OGC Features and Geometries JSON may in the future be extended to support additional capabilities needed by multiple communities, for example, include more complex geometries such as curves with non-linear interpolation, time-variant geometries, or geometries based on multiple coordinate reference systems.